cloudfoundry/hwc-buildpack/docs/newrelic.md

 			alternatively you can add the license key to application's 'manifest.yml' file as an environment variable "NEW_RELIC_LICENSE_KEY" in the "env" section

-		- add the New Relic application name as you'd like it to appear in New Relic
+		- **new relic app name:** add the New Relic application name as you'd like it to appear in New Relic
 			```
 			  <application>
 			    <name>My Application</name>